-I spent the first 50 years of my life in the Christian church and I spent 25 years pastoring churches in Ohio, Texas, and Michigan.
+I spent the first fifty years of my life in the Evangelical church.
+Twenty-five of those years were spent pastoring churches in Ohio, Texas, and Michigan.
 I have met thousands of Christians in my lifetime.
-Even now, seven years removed from the last time I attended a Christian church, I continue to meet Christians and interact with them on this blog, through email, and on Facebook.
+Even now, fourteen years removed from the last time I attended a Christian church, I continue to meet Christians and interact with them on this blog, through email, and on social media.
 My exposure to the personal lives of hundreds of Christians allows me to draw some conclusions about Christianity.
 I include myself and my family in the sample set.
 My conclusion is this: For all their talk about being Spirit-filled, it seems that Christians are anything but.

 The passage at the top of this post says, “the fruit of the Spirit is.”
-The fruit of the Spirit is the evidence, the proof that a person a Christian.
+The fruit of the Spirit is the evidence, the proof that a person is a Christian.
 Notice that it says IS.
 This is a very important word.
 According to Strong’s Exhaustive Concordance and Greek Dictionary, the word IS in this verse is “third person singular present indicative.”
 Simply put, the fruit of the Spirit is not some lofty objective to hope for or aspire to; it is the proof, the evidence that a person is a Christian.
-Since the Holy Spirit lives inside every Christian, the fruit of the Spirit shouldn’t it be readily evident in the lives of EVERY Christian?
-The life of the Christian should evidence the fruit of the Spirit every moment of every day.
+Since the Holy Spirit lives inside every Christian, shouldn’t it be readily evident in the lives of EVERY Christian?
+The lives of Christians should evidence the fruit of the Spirit every moment of every day.
 With such a great power as the Christian God living inside them, surely this should not be a difficult way of life to maintain, right?
 After all, according to the Bible, he that is in the Christian (the Holy Spirit) is greater than he that is in the world (Satan).

 However, when we critically look at how Christians live their lives, what do we find?
-We find that Christians are not much different from the uncircumcised, unwashed Philistines they judge and condemn to hell.
+We find that Christians are not much different from the uncircumcised, unwashed Philistines of the world whom they judge and condemn to Hell.
 It is chic these days for Christians to admit that they are just sinners saved by grace or that they are a work in progress.
 A popular bumper sticker says, Don’t judge me, God isn’t finished with me yet.
 However, such statements are directly contrary to what Galatians 5:22, 23 says.

 The Bible is very clear…every Christian should evidence the following each and every day of his or her life: